Efficient approximation of Jacobian matrices involving a non-uniform fast Fourier transform (NUFFT): Experiments

-\tref{tab:quan} shows the average image reconstruction quality (PSNR and SSIM \cite{hore:2010:ImageQualityMetrics}, fully sampled image as the ground truth) on 500 test slices.
+\tref{tab:quan} reports the average image reconstruction quality (PSNR and SSIM \cite{hore:2010:ImageQualityMetrics}, fully sampled image as the ground truth) on 500 test slices.
 It also showcases the image quality of these learned trajectories with reconstruction methods different from the training phase.
-All learned trajectories lead to improved reconstruction quality compared to the initial radial trajectory, even with different reconstruction methods. \blue{Importantly, the same reconstruction algorithm across training and test lead to the greatest improvement (the bold diagonal entries). \fref{grad_sample} shows reconstruction examples.}
+All learned trajectories led to improved reconstruction quality compared to the initial radial trajectory (unopt.), even with different reconstruction methods.
+Importantly, the same reconstruction algorithm across training and test led to the greatest improvement (the bold diagonal entries). \fref{grad_sample} shows reconstruction examples.